thisissami/rapcitiesAlpha/README.md

 without a name parameter - the starred branch is the one you're currently in.

-If the branch that you're working on is a substantial feature that is either going to take a lot of development time OR will have more than one person working on it, then push this branch to the github repository.
-You do this by running
+Once you have made some changes to a file you're working on, add that to the git branch you're working on by using:

+	git add <path-to-file>

+Then, commit the changes using:

+	git commit -m "message about this commit"

+Once you have committed the changes that you've added to git, you can push them to your branch on github using

-	git push origin <name>
+	git push origin <name_of_branch>

 'origin' is the default name for our github repository remote.
-This is set automatically in the clone command you ran earlier. <name> or course needs to match the local branch name.
+This is set automatically in the clone command you ran earlier. "name-of-branch" of course needs to match the local branch name.

 If you are trying to gain access to a remote branch (as in a branch hosted on GitHub) that somebody else has created previously, you need just run the command

-	git checkout <name>
+	git checkout <name_of_branch>

 You can use